 The assessment base for employee and employer consists of the assessment base for social contributions and income from occasional activities and other payments made by the employer.
-The minimum assessment base is equal to the minimum wage and the maximum assessment base is set at 5 times (3 times before 2013) the average wage two years prior.
+The minimum assessment base is equal to the minimum wage and the maximum assessment base has been abolished (5 times before 2017 and 3 times before 2013 the average wage two years prior).

 Since 2011, health insurance contributions are also paid from income from dividends with rate 10%.
 Since 2013, the rate was increased to 14%.
 The maximum assessment base is set at 10 times the average wage two years prior.
 Before 2013, the maximum was fixed at 3 times the average wage two years prior.
 Receivers of income from dividends were entitled to HIC allowance before 2013, which could be deducted from income from dividends, in amount of 44.2% of the average wage two years prior.
+Since 2017 health insurance contributions from dividend has been abolished.